What is Early Decision?

 - Our financial aid office will work with you to make sure the information you provide is complete and accurate.

 - If you apply for financial aid and the offer is not feasible for your family, the first step is to talk to the financial aid office to ensure that the information you entered was accurate and discuss your options.
 You will be released from the ED agreement if the financial aid package doesn’t meet your family’s expectations.

 - The net price calculator can give you a rough estimate of what your expected family contribution might be before you apply.

 I’m on the fence about making this decision.
 What are a few ways I can get more information about Reed?

 - Think about what information you need to make this critical decision.
 It usually falls into three categories - academic program, community, and shared values.

 - You can learn more about academics at Reed by exploring recorded roundtable discussions with faculty, view faculty profiles to get to know the guides on your intellectual quest at Reed, or read about students’ senior theses and dream up your own thesis ideas.
 You can even get a head start on Humanities 110 with our recorded lectures from this spring!

 - Reed’s vibrant student life is student-built and student-governed.
-With an active student group scene, events and outings, traditions like Paideia and our setting in Portland, your college experience will be shaped by the campus and local community.
+With an active student group scene, events and outings, traditions like Paideia, and our setting in Portland, your college experience will be shaped by the campus and the local community.
 Learn more by speaking with a current student.

 - Honor.
 Inclusivity.
 Intellectual inquiry.
 Our shared values bring Reedies together and make Reed what it is.
 Learn what makes a Reedie, and imagine how four years at Reed might transform you.